Why is Michael Jordan famous?

 As a Bull, Jordan’s athletic prowess and fiercely competitive spirit saw him rack up massive scoring records and lead Chicago to a string of victories, while his gravity-defying leaps and slam dunks made him one of the sporting world’s most entertaining stars.
 Scoring a still-unbeaten record average of 30.1 points per game, between 1990 and 1998 Jordan helped the Bulls secure six victories in six NBA finals, and was awarded five regular season MVP awards for his efforts.
 A two-time member of the U.S.A.
 Basketball Men’s National Team, he was equally instrumental in helping America win gold at the 1984 and 1992 summer Olympics.
 At his peak, Jordan’s immense skill and showy playing style made him perhaps the most famous celebrity on earth, with consistently sold-out games and a seemingly endless array of licensed products commercial endorsements.

 Jordan’s long career was interrupted by two brief retirements, once from 1993 to 1995, following his father’s murder (which led to an infamously unsuccessful and short-lived minor league baseball career with the Chicago White Sox), and again from 1999 to 2001, following the departure of longtime Bulls coach Phil Jackson (b.
 1945).
 Jordan’s second comeback, which saw the Chicago star migrate to the Washington Wizards, was not terribly successful, and in 2003 he left the court for good.
-Since then, he’s continued to be a high-profile figure in the NBA, purchasing control of the troubled Charlotte Hornets in 2006, and has been active in a variety of charitable and philanthropic causes relating to children and families.
+He’s continued to be a high-profile figure in the NBA in the decades since.
+In 2006 he purchased control of the troubled Charlotte Hornets and has been active in a variety of charitable and philanthropic causes relating to children and families.

 What is Michael Jordan like?